Daphne Caruana Galizia

 Within days of Daphne's death, four United Nations experts issued a statement, calling on the Government of Malta to “honour its commitment to a prompt, independent investigation”.

-It is now over 20 months since Daphne's assassination and since the call by the UN experts for a “prompt, thorough and independent public inquiry and investigation.”
+It is now over two years since Daphne's assassination and since the call by the UN experts for a “prompt, thorough and independent public inquiry and investigation.”
 During this time, grave concerns have been raised by numerous international bodies, including the Council of Europe and the European Parliament, regarding the progress and remit of the investigations underway, and the rule of law in Malta.

 Why is a public inquiry needed?